Frequently Asked Questions

 We accept VISA, MasterCard, AMEX.

-If you are swimming the 3.1km distance you do not need a support person.
+If you are swimming the 3.1km distance, you do not need a support person.
 You are, however, required to use a Swim Buddy.
-For the 7km swim, a support person is still mandatory as well as the use of a Swim Buddy.
+For the 7km swim, a support person is mandatory and the use of a Swim Buddy.
+You are required to bring your own support person with their own support craft.
+It is the swimmer's responsibility to source their own support person.
+We cannot supply you with a support person or support craft, but we can help you find one.

 Since we are not charging for their use, using your own will not get you a discount.
 You will have to demonstrate that your device is in good working order to be allowed for use in our event.